dmbarbour/glas/docs/GlasDesign.md

 ### Abstract and Linear Data

-Abstraction is a property of a subprogram, not of data.
+Abstraction is a property of a subprogram.
 Data is abstract *in context of* a subprogram that constructs and observes data only indirectly via externally provided functions.
+Substructural types, such as linear types, extend this by also restricting copy and drop operations except via provided functions.

-Linear types extend these contextual restrictions to copy and drop operations.
-Linear types can potentially support in-place updates, reducing garbage collection.
-However, this optimization remains difficult to achieve in context of backtracking conditionals or debugger views.
+It is feasible to annotate subprograms with linear types and leverage this to support in-place updates and reduce garbage collection.
+However, this optimization is difficult to achieve in context of backtracking conditionals or debugger views.
 The more general motive for linear types is to typefully enforce protocols, such as closing a channel when done.

 ### Databases as Modules

-It is feasible to design language modules that parse MySQL database files, or other binary database formats (LMDB, MessagePack, Glas Object, etc.).
-Doing so might simplify use of tooling that outputs such files from a visual or graphical programming environment.
+It is feasible to design language modules that parse binary database formats (LMDB, MessagePack, [Glas Object](GlasObject.md), MySQL or SQLite files, etc.).
+Doing so should, in theory, simplify development of visual or graphical programming environment.
+My vision for glas systems is that code should be a flexible mix of text and structured input, using diagrams (boxes and wires, Kripke state machines, etc.) where convenient.

-A relevant concern is that database files will tend to be much larger than text files, and will receive more edits.
-This could be mitigated by partitioning a database into multiple files.
-But mostly I think we'll need to rely more upon explicit memoization instead of implicit caching per module.
+Incremental compilation over large databases is feasible via memoization or partitioning into multiple files.
+But I think it would be better if we favor support small, composable, modular databases for most use cases.

 ### Program Search